Location and Background

 View of the front of the Donald Munro house in 1967 as it is being moved out of Woodnorth.

 1967 – Next to the Munro house is the former home of Clarence Wilson who served as Woodnorth’s Post Master from April 23, 1949 until July 7, 1966.
 He operated the Post Office out of the front porch seen here.
-This house was moved out of Woodnorth in late 1968 or early 1969.
+This was originally called the Coulter House, perhaps after the first family that owned it.
+It was later owned by the Richardson family.
+J.P.
+Richardson was postmaster from Oct 7, 1915 til March 21, 1949.
+He also operated the post office out of the front porch.
+The house was moved out of Woodnorth in late 1968 or early 1969.

 On August 1, 1968, a CNR freight train jumped the track at the western edge of Woodnorth wrecking twenty-nine cars and dumping piles of grain on the tracks and surrounding field.
 Luckily, no one was hurt.
 The line of cars in the photo below shows how many people came to take a look at the wreck.